 Sylvie Manguin, winner of the ASEAN Springboard Prize from the Academy of Sciences

-Sylvie Manguin, Director of Research atIRD, medical and molecular entomologist at UMR Hydrosciences Montpellier, is the 2023 winner of the ASEAN Springboard Award for her research on innovative approaches to studying the transmission of simian malaria in endemic areas of Thailand, in collaboration with Prof. Theeraphap Chareonviriyaphap of Kasetsart University in Bangkok (Thailand).
+Sylvie Manguin, Research Director atIRD, a medical and molecular entomologist at UMR Hydrosciences Montpellier, is the 2023 winner of the ASEAN Springboard Award for her research on innovative approaches to studying the transmission of simian malaria in endemic areas of Thailand in collaboration with Prof. Theeraphap Chareonviriyaphap of Kasetsart University in Bangkok (Thailand).

 PRIORITY RESEARCH PROJECT